A space for reflection, connection, and understanding

 The length of therapy depends on the complexity of the issues and how long things have been difficult.
 We can review our work regularly so you have a sense of how things are progressing.

-The fee for ongoing, regular sessions is £70 for individuals and £100 for couples.
+The fee for ongoing, regular sessions is £80 for individuals, £100 for couples, and £120 for international clients.

 Once we make the decision to start working together in regular therapy, sessions are invoiced at the end of each calendar month.